Stuwert/playthistonight/src/posts/guildlings-a-coming-of-age-rpg.md

 title: "Guildlings: A Coming of Age RPG"
 author: Stuart Urback
 date: 2021-02-08T05:13:46.773Z
-summary: Guildlings for Apple Arcade follows the adventures of a group of plucky teens as they investigate the strange events in their world and reconnect after a while apart.
+excerpt: Guildlings for Apple Arcade follows the adventures of a group of plucky teens as they investigate the strange events in their world and reconnect after a while apart.
 platforms: